-The second basin (figure 4 - basin n°2), receives the inputs from another portion of the railway drainage system.
+The second basin (Figure 4 - basin no. 2), receives the inputs from another portion of the railway drainage system.
 The water simply enters the basin by gravity.
 The water is evacuated through two constant discharge pumps.
-Each one starts when the water surface in the basin reaches a specific elevation (43.45 m and 44.16 m above sea level), and stops when the reservoir is nearly empty (water surface elevation = 42.24 m).
+Each one starts when the water surface in the basin reaches a specific elevation (43·45 and 44·16 m above sea level), and stops when the reservoir is nearly empty (water surface elevation = 42·24 m).
 This operating mode implies a discontinuous outflow.
-Moreover, as the first pump only activates when the level reaches 43.45 m, the initial water surface elevation (at the beginning of the storm) was fixed to this value in order to represent the worst case.
+Moreover, as the first pump only activates when the level reaches 43·45 m, the initial water surface elevation (at the beginning of the storm) was fixed to this value in order to represent the worst case.